-In the FFY 2017 APR, the State must report FFY data for the State-identified Measurable Result (SiMR).
-Additionally, the State must, consistent with its evaluation plan described in Phase II, assess and report on its progress implementing the SSIP.
-Specifically, the State must provide: (1) a narrative or graphic representation of the principal activities; (2) measures and outcomes that were implemented since the State's last SSIP submission (i.e., April 2, 2018); and (3) a summary of the infrastructure improvement strategies and evidence-based practices that were implemented and progress toward short- and long-term outcomes that are intended to impact the SiMR.
+In the FFY 2018 SPP/APR, the State must report FFY 2018 data for the State-identified Measurable Result (SiMR).
+Additionally, the State must, consistent with its evaluation plan described in Phase II, assess and report on its progress in implementing the SSIP.
+Specifically, the State must provide: (1) a narrative or graphic representation of the principal activities implemented in Phase III, Year 4; (2) measures and outcomes that were implemented and achieved since the State's last SSIP submission (i.e., April 1, 2019); (3) a summary of the SSIP's coherent improvement strategies, including infrastructure improvement strategies and evidence-based practices that were implemented and progress toward short- and long-term outcomes that are intended to impact the SiMR; and (4) any supporting data that demonstrates that implementation of these activities are impacting the State's capacity to improve its SiMR data.

-FFY 2016 Part B State Performance Plan (SPP)/Annual Performance Report (APR) Indicator 1: Graduation
+FFY 2017 Part B State Performance Plan (SPP)/Annual Performance Report (APR) Indicator 1: Graduation